dmd-program/dmd-100/projects/ritual/define_hmw.md

 ## Steps to completion

-1. Based on your work from the Discover phase, complete the Mad Libs style sentence and write it in your journal:
+1. Based on your work from the Discover phase, complete the Mad Libs style sentence and write it in your journal.

-   1.
+2. Try writing the question three different ways or writing three different questions.
+Circle the one you think works best.

-2. Document your HMW question with a photograph or scan.
+3. Document your HMW question with a photograph or scan.

 ## Deliverables